ethyca/fides/docs/fides/docs/tutorial/system.md

 | data_qualifier | List[FidesKey] | The level of deidentification for the dataset |
 | dataset_refereneces | List[FidesKey] | The `fides_key`(s) of the dataset fields used in this Privacy Declaration |

+> For more detail on System resources, see the full [System resource documentation](../language/resources/system.md).

 ### Maintaining a System Resource

 As use cases evolve, your systems' data subjects, data categories, and data uses will change as well.
 We recommend that updating this resource file becomes a regular part of the development planning process when building a new feature.